rfolk4835/Test-Project-Rails-Application/README.md

 -	Could choose between PostgreSQL or SQLite, switch between the two
 -	Originally given 3 hours to complete, time limit later removed
 -	Steps included:
-  o	Creating the Django database o	Implement a new custom user o	Add a user controller o	Add a way to view users’ specific information in an index using JSON o	Support a query/search feature on the users last name, o	Have tests for the controller and these two views
+-- Creating the Django database
+-- Implement a new custom user
+-- Add a user controller
+-- Add a way to view users’ specific information in an index using JSON -- Support a query/search feature on the users last name, -- Have tests for the controller and these two views

 ### Successes